(Image: The Terminator, available for purchase via Amazon.)

 “Surely the film is at least a bit of a paranoid (Scorpio) exaggeration (Sagittarius), right?”
 Probably not.
 According to a 2007 article in the UK Register, intelligence agencies can now perform real time Enemy of the State style surveillance on *all seven billion people* on the planet.
 (Source) That the film would be so prescient in its depiction of the police state is no surprise given the shrewd, sophisticated, and truth-seeking nature of its Sun/Moon pairing.
 This pairing makes a good investigator, one that’s excellent at quickly grasping the big picture (Sagittarius) no matter how deep and dark (Scorpio) it might be.

-Calling this pairing as the “enemy of the state combination” might seem a bit of an exaggeration but a number of high profile enemies of the state are Sagittarius/Scorpios.
-Edwin Booth, the man who assassinated Abraham Lincoln, is a Scorpio Sun, Sagittarius Moon.
-(Chart) So too is former Bloomberg corporate finace reporter Mark Pittman, the journalist who mysteriously died after successfully suing the U.S. Federal Reserve, the central banking catel that is at the center of more conspiracies than the JFK assassination, the October Surprise, and the 9/11 attacks combined times ten.
+Calling this pairing as the “enemy of the state combination” might seem a bit of an exaggeration but a number of high profile enemies of the state are Sagittarius/Scorpios, be they actual enemies of the state or simply ones in spirit.
+Former Bloomberg corporate finance reporter Mark Pittman, the journalist who mysteriously died after successfully suing the U.S. Federal Reserve, the central banking cartel that is at the center of myriad global conspiracies.
 (Chart) Prior to his passing, Pittman had discovered that “the amount going to prop up the financial system dwarfed the $700 billion Troubled Asset Relief Program (TARP) [issued in 2008].
 It added up to $12.8 trillion and it wasn’t clear in all cases where the money was going” according to his Wikipedia entry.
+So too is Paula Broadwell, the Lt.
+Colonel turned author who was having an affair with David Petraeus, director of the CIA.
+(Chart)

 According to the Harveys, a metaphoric image for the Scorpio Sun, Sagittarius Moon individual is, “A child gazes up at the night sky, captivated by the mystery of deep space.
 An alien appears, and reveals a glimpse of the child’s future as a famous astro-physicist.”
 (Source) That image is an almost literal approximation of Sagan’s life story: he was captivated by the mystery of deep science beginning in his childhood, was very interested in the possibility of making contact with extra-terrestrial life, and he did grow up to become a famous astronomer who was well-versed in physics.